WalkerCodeRanger/dfaMinimizationComparison/README.md

   * Don't have editor with really good completion, coloring etc. like Visual Studio
   * Don't have refactoring tool like with Resharper
   * Miss being able to omit curly braces on if, else, for etc.
+  * Windows install doesn't come with a debugger
+  * `gdb` isn't my idea of a good debugger
+  * `RUST_BACKTRACE` environment variable not discoverable, why isn't this on by default for debug builds?
+  * Was forced to resort to `println!` and comment out code debugging
+  * `read_line()` includes the newline characters, that's annoying and inconvenient (C# and Java don't work this way), though I guess it could have uses when you are appending to a buffer string
+  * Lifetime rules make the `buffer.clear()` calls in `read_dfa()` awkward.
+Would make more sense to put them at the end of using the buffer value, but that would require another scope

 #### Returning iterators
 In several places I wanted to return an iterator from a function (for example in `PartitionMarking.marked`).
 This is something I do quite commonly in C#.
 There appear to be several language limitations that are interacting poorly to make this very difficult.
 I can't honestly say I understand all the issues.
 However, there is discussion on stack overflow [here](http://stackoverflow.com/questions/31904842/return-a-map-iterator-which-is-using-a-closure-in-rust) and [here](http://stackoverflow.com/questions/27646925/how-do-i-return-a-filter-iterator-from-a-function).
 The accepted work around seems to be to return a `Box<Iterator<...>...>`.
 That of course introduces extra heap allocation and pointers.
 However, I wasn't even able to get that solution working due to lifetime issues.
 I ended up `.collect()`ing the values into a `Vec<usize>` and returning that.
 Which is apparently a common though even uglier workaround.
 It seems one of the [issues](https://github.com/rust-lang/rfcs/issues/518) is that there is no way to return an "abstract" type from a function.
 So it becomes necessary to return a very specific concrete type of iterator that then leaks information about the implementation of your function.
 There is an [RFC](https://github.com/Kimundi/rfcs/blob/function_output_type_parameters/text/0000-function_output_type_parameters.md) and [pull request](https://github.com/rust-lang/rfcs/pull/1305) on this.
 The other problem seems to revolve around the complexities of the lifetimes necessary for this to work.
 I still need to dig into that issue more.